noahehall/theBookOfNoah/0current/security/websecurity.md

 - 0 day: type of exploit that has be publicized for less than a day/not publicized at all
 - white hat: discovery security holes and will advise owners of the exploits before making them public
 - black hat: hoard exploits to maximize the time windows during which they can use vulnerabilities
-- dark web: websites available oly via special network nodes that anonymize incoming IP address
+- dark web: websites available only via special network nodes that anonymize incoming IP address
 - worm: a recursive exploit that tricks other computers into recursively tricking other computers to execute some code

 - REST: representational state transfer; design philosophy for mapping website operatins to the appropriate HTTP method according to their intention

-  - GET: read
-  - POST: create
-  - PUT: update
-  - DELETE: delete

 - ICANN: internet corporation for assigned names and numbers